cfarison/data-science-work/challenges/project1.md

 **Observations**:

+  - The traumatic brain injuries reported in this dataset increased dramatically from 2006 to 2014, primarily due to a nearly twofold increase in unintentional falls.
   - Total traumatic brain injuries (TBIs) reported from unintentional falls nearly doubled from 2006 to 2014, while TBIs from people unintentionally struck by or against an object raised somewhat, and